BandarenkaDaniil/SLList/README.md

-# Singly Linked List module
+# Singly-Linked List module

-This is my simple singly linked list module with basic functionality providing handling multiple c-strings in your projects.
+This is my simple singly-linked list module with basic functionality for handling multiple c-strings in your projects.

 ## Usage
 - **Include** the module